debrouxl/tiosmod/README.txt

 * the motivation to remove TI's silly protections, while at it, came later, as a consequence of TI's increasingly frequent and increasingly vicious attacks on our freedom to tinker with the devices we own...
-* in the future, fixing bugs would be nice, too.
-This motivation was not present either when I first thought of fiddling with the OS, but it's a logical consequence of TI abandoning the TI-68k line years ago:
+* the motivation to fix bugs was not present either when I first thought of fiddling with the OS, but it's a logical consequence of TI abandoning the TI-68k line years ago:
     * the la(te)st OS upgrade for 89T and V200, AMS v3.10, was released in July 2005;
     * the la(te)st OS upgrade for 89 and 92+, AMS v2.09, was released in March 2003
       (and AMS 2.08 & 2.09 for 89 use the 0x340000-0x34FFFF sector, depriving users from